-School lunches are the most important park of education.
+School lunches are the most important part of education.

 It all started when...